 By Sim Yi Shien

 Yi Shien is a rising senior at Yale-NUS College, interning at Skillseed for the summer as a Project Management and Outreach Intern.
-As an Anthropology major, she’s big on participant observation, which really is a fancy way of saying “spends lot of time people-watching and hanging out with strangers for the sake of academia.”
-She likes writing, taking photographs and hunting for snacks.
 She is also 100% a millennial.

 Millennial employees often get a bad rep in the news – we don’t want to work, we are a pain to manage, and we can’t even show up for an interview prepared.
 It’s a wonder that any employer ever goes through the trouble of hiring someone from Generation Y. However, Huijia, the founder of Skillseed, has a different perspective.
 After engaging with youth for more than a decade as both a colleague and mentor, Hujia is a huge advocate for working with and collaborating with young people – and she’s not afraid to let people know it.
 Case in point: I posed a casual question about whether she liked working with a young team, which led to a 30 minute conversation about how working with young people can be - gasp - surprisingly rewarding.
 Read on for some of her thoughts on the millennial workforce, and some tips on how best to unleash their potential in the office!